Fitzy-cmd/Team-Seas-Statistics-Manager/README.md

 # Team Seas Statistics Manager

+## Retired
+Started this as something to chew time, got caught up with more important stuff and never bothered to finish.

 A tool designed to track, monitor and predict the outcomes of Team Seas.
 In addition, it will also provide useful statistics for calculating different outcomes and visualising them.